Scholarships & Grants

 Making the Most of Your Scholarship

-In previous years, scholarships allowed you to register at no cost, at any time during the conference registration period.
-In 2025, the scholarship will be in the form of a coupon code that will take $325 off the registration fee – meaning that you will get the most value from your scholarship if you register before noon on June 25, when early bird rates end.
+The scholarship is in the form of a coupon code that will take $325 off the registration fee – meaning that you will get the most value from your scholarship if you register before noon on May 20, 2026, when early bird rates end.

 If you register during the early bird period, your scholarship coupon code will reduce the registration fee to $0.
 If you register later, the code will give you a steep reduction in registration fees – but you will need to pay the $75 difference in price (regular conference rates are $400).